 Phoenix Park or Phoenix Ski Resort

 Whether you are yearning for a day on the slopes or want to have an exciting time with your friends, Phoenix Park is the place for you.
 It is another famous ski and snowboarding resort in Korea, which is just a couple of hour’s drive from Seoul.
-The main attractions in the park are the gondola course to Mont Blanc, a Mediterranean themed water park, and a snow village.
+The main attractions in the park are the gondola course to Mont Blanc, a Mediterranean-themed water park, and a snow village.

 These awesome slopes were even featured in the popular Korean drama, “Autumn in My Heart (2000).”

-The one thing unique about this resort is that it doesn’t get much crowded.
-The daily cap of a specific number of visitors making it into the resort makes it a perfect choice if you are looking to enjoy skiing in peace and without the hassle on long queues.
+The one thing unique about this resort is that it doesn’t get crowded.
+The daily cap of a specific number of visitors making it into the resort makes it a perfect choice if you are looking to enjoy skiing in peace and without the hassle of long queues.
 It is ideal for those looking for a quick ski trip because of its proximity to Seoul.

 The resort has its downside.
-First, being close to Seoul, the slopes are not that long as compared to the rest of the resorts in Korea.
+First, being close to Seoul, the slopes are not that long compared to the rest of the resorts in Korea.
 Also, the resort relies on artificial snow, which doesn’t give a natural feel to the whole resort and the skiing experience.